Traffic and transport changes

 Access for residents

 Residents of Childers Street and Tennyson Street (south of the truncation) will be permitted to travel through the closed section of Childers Street under traffic management.

-A temporary roundabout will be constructed at the corner of Childers and Ormond streets.
-This will allow construction vehicles to enter and exit the work site from Kensington Road, travel along Childers Street and turn around within the construction site.
+A temporary vehicle turnaround area has been constructed at the corner of Childers and Ormond streets.
+This allows construction vehicles to enter and exit the work site from Kensington Road, travel along Childers Street and turn around within the construction site.

-This work will involve some minor modifications to the southern end of the Ormond Street truncation, however Ormond Street will remain closed to through traffic during construction.
+This work involved some minor modifications to the southern end of the Ormond Street truncation, however Ormond Street will remain closed to through traffic during construction.